Afrika (Region) German, Dutch, Swedish, Norwegian, Danish, Russian, Czech, Slovak, Croatian, Serbian, BulgarianForm of

 Capri, maybe derived from an Indo-European root meaning

 "rock, cliff".
-This is the name of a mountain range in eastern Europe stretching from
+This is the name of a mountain range in Eastern

 Slovakia to